 However, many sales demos focus more on the features instead of explaining how you use the tool and its advantages.

-Consider getting three knowledge base demonstrations.
+Consider getting three knowledge base tools.
 That way, you can test out the different options.
 When you review three vendors, you get an idea of what’s available and can focus more on the requirements you have.

 Determine What Type of User Experience You Want to Implement